polar-app/polar-app/notes/TYPESCRIPT.md

 ### TODO

+- the problems I'm having could be due to TS 2.0  and could explain why no one else has these problems.

+    - nope.. my electron-compile-demo uses TS 2.9.2

+- try to turn nodeIntegration off

 - The renderer is now the main problem because I'm loading from an HTTP URL not the local filesystem.
 I might need to use a combination of webpack and typescript.
 Webpack for my 'apps' and JS for everything else.